-- Proactively reducing waste from campus activities.
-Before any items are purchased or disposed of, consider ways that items can be reused, look for more sustainable options and primarily ask whether you really need them or if there are alternative approaches that achieve the same aim; - Using the correct bins for general and recycling waste; - Turning off lights in rooms that are not occupied; - Turning off electrical appliances (including computers and monitors) when not in use (unless equipment is required for research or health and safety reasons); - Travelling actively to and from the University; walking, wheeling or using public where possible; - Embedding sustainability in your work, through content, processes and materials used; - Consider applying to present at and/or attend our Expanding Communities of Sustainable Practice Symposium; - Sharing best practice and case studies with each other and with our Sustainability Manager.
+- Exploring the online resources of The Alliance for Sustainability Leadership in Education (EAUC) which are available to staff and students through the University's membership. - Proactively reducing waste from campus activities.
+Before any items are purchased or disposed of, consider ways that items can be reused, look for more sustainable options and primarily ask whether you really need them or if there are alternative approaches that achieve the same aim; - Using the correct bins for general and recycling waste; - Turning off lights in rooms that are not occupied; - Turning off electrical appliances (including computers and monitors) when not in use (unless equipment is required for research or health and safety reasons);

+- Travelling sustainably / actively to and from the university; walking, wheeling or using public transport where possible; - Embedding sustainability in your work, through consideration of content, processes and materials used; - Considering applying to present at and/or attending Sustainability conferences / events e.g. the Student Sustainability Research Conference which is open to students from across Yorkshire.
+Click here to see LAU student work showcased previously. - Sharing best practice and case studies with each other and with our Sustainability Manager, Claire Booth: claire.booth@leeds-art.ac.uk - Students can join the Conscious Creatives society